Vincenzo117/Vincenzo117/README.md

 <h1>Vincenzo Cascone</h1>
-<p>Hi there, I'm Vince, I'm a Jr. Full Stack Web Developer from Italy.
+<p>Hi there, I'm Vince, a Jr. Full Stack Web Developer from Italy.
 Coding for me is something that could be used to create immersive experiences, a tool capable of translating abstract ideas into reality.
 Currently I'm studying webgl using threejs, in order to create even more immersive websites.</p>

 <h1>Get In Touch</h1>
 <ul>